An all-touchscreen BlackBerry phone is coming in October

 BlackBerry phone manufacturer TCL will release a companion to the KeyOne in October, with at least one major difference -- it won't have a keyboard.

-"Two months from now, we will have a touchscreen solution to show," TCL's Global Head of Sales François Mahieu said in a briefing in Berlin on Tuesday.
+"Two months from now, we will have a touchscreen solution to show," TCL's Global Head of Sales François Mahieu said in a briefing at IFA in Berlin on Tuesday.

 The touchscreen BlackBerry won't be aimed higher or lower than the KeyOne, but instead will be about the same price, said Mahieu.
 The idea behind this is to ensure that enterprise customers being offered a BlackBerry at work will have a choice of different devices.
 Some people will simply prefer to have a touchscreen phone, so the thinking goes.
 "We should not be blind to the demand that's out there," said Mahieu.

 If you're a fan of the KeyOne's keyboard, don't panic.
-A full touchscreen phone is not a u-turn away from keyboards for TCL, just a deviation.
+A full touchscreen phone is not a U-turn away from keyboards for TCL, just a deviation.
 "It will continue to be true in the future that keyboards are definitely a big element of [BlackBerry's] DNA," said Mahieu.
-Instead they are more likely be more sophisticated follow-up devices to the TCL-made Dtek 50 and 60, which feature full touchscreens.
+Instead they are more likely be more sophisticated follow-up devices to the TCL-made DTEK 50 and DTEK60, which feature full touchscreens and which predated TCL's takeover of BlackBerry.

 TCL, which also makes televisions and Alcatel phones, has been trying to breathe fresh life into the BlackBerry brand since launching the KeyOne at Mobile World Congress in February.
 Two major criticisms BlackBerry weathered in its former life were its inability to react fast enough to changes in the the market and keep pace with rivals when releasing new phones.
 This is something TCL wants to avoid, hence a second high-end phone this year.